skip to Main Content

 Dual training is where it gets tricky.
 To understand the differences in Sport and Private pilot training the differences in flight instructors must be understood.
 A normal private pilot CFI (subpart H) can train Sport and Private pilots and can teach in both LSA and non LSA.
 A flight instructor with a Sport rating CFIS (subpart K) can only teach sport pilots and only teach in Light-Sport Aircraft…

-So yes, if the flight instructor is qualified and current as a private pilot flight instructor (CFI), than all the dual training time counts towards the sport and the private pilot certificate.
-If you start training, or even get your sport pilot license first, all your dual training counts towards the private pilot certificate also with a CFI.
+So yes, if the flight instructor is qualified and current as a private pilot flight instructor (CFI), then all the dual training time counts towards the sport and the private pilot certificate.

 But no, if the flight instructor has a Flight Instructor with a Sport Rating (CFIS), the dual training DOES NOT count towards the dual training for the private pilot certificate.